 Graham has initiated many important media projects for American Public Radio and other broadcasting organizations, as well as live telecast/web cast concerts and video productions on which his credits include those of conductor, writer and musical producer.
 He is a frequent guest on radio talk shows and performed on NBC’s “Today Show” for five consecutive years on Independence Day.

 In March 1995, he was honored with membership in the prestigious American Bandmasters Association (ABA), the professional association of master conductors and musicians.
 Membership is considered the highest honor achievable by American bandsmen; it recognizes outstanding achievement in the field of concert bands.
-In 2018 he became the 81st President of ABA.
+In 2018 he served as the 81st President of ABA.
 In 2014 he was named as the President and CEO of the John Philip Sousa Foundation.